CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 by the addEventListener built-in function.
 #### How to trigger an event in JavaScript?
 With onclick="" in HTML - add an ID to the element to uniquely select it, and call the .click() method.
+Or select the element with for e.g. querySelector, add an eventListener method to it, the first parameter is the type of the event (like "click" or "mousedown" or any other HTML DOM Event.)
+The second parameter is the function we want to call when the event occurs.
+Then click on the element.
 Or with the dispatchEvent function.
 #### What is a callback function?
 Tell some examples of its usage.
 A callback function is an executable code that can be passed as the argument of another